ekr/draft-rescorla-safe-browsing-privacy/draft-rescorla-safe-browsing-privacy.md

 The false positive rate of a system with a b-bit hash is effectively 2^{-(b-20)}.
-This suggests that an 80 bit hash (false positive rate 2^-60) is enough against a innocuous attacks.
+This suggests that an 80 bit hash (false positive rate 2^-60) is sufficient assuming only random collisions.
 However, an attacker might be able to search the ~2^60 bit space to find a colliding hash and then arrange for that URL to host malware or phishing content, thus making a given site unvisitable.
 This suggests that we want